reinacjr/capstone/Documentation/CRM Dataset.md

 * **Amount:** E.g. 40000.
 The total amount of the invoice.
 Scope: ?
 * **PaidAmount:** E.g. 40000.
 The amount paid on the invoice.
 Scope: ?
 * **PaidDate:** E.g. "2025-03-25".
 The date the invoice was paid (blank if not paid).
-* **Description:** E.g. "Initial security assessment milestone".
-A description of the invoice.
 * **CreatedOn:** E.g. "2025-02-28".
 The date when the invoice record was created.
 * **ModifiedOn:** E.g. "2025-03-25".
 The date when the invoice record was last modified.